HD650/BilibiliSpider/README.md

 Basically, this project can run. ⁄(⁄ ⁄•⁄ω⁄•⁄ ⁄)⁄
 ## Changes##

+ - 8.26
+Clear the old dirty data in redis.
+Slove some problems occured when using different version of scrapy-redis with author.
+The spider now support both cluster and  single node mode of redis, you can config it in setting.py.

  - 8.24

 Bilibili changed its logic in index page, so our spider should be modified too.